atelierspierrot/assets-manager/README.md

 and your `document-root` is define to `/home/www/project/www/`, the stylesheet tag will be rendered as:

     <link src="www/assets/package/styles.css" type="text/css" rel="stylesheet" />

+### `cache-dir`: string (root only)

+This defines the relative path of the temporary assets files directory.
+This directory will be created if it doesn't exist and must be unique (its value must be a string).
+This value is finally concatenated to the `assets-dir` to build the relative final directory path of your assets cache.
+It is only considered for the root package.

 ### `assets-presets`: array of arrays